All Posts

 LeaderHandles all writes; sends heartbeats every ~150 ms

-🔢 Leader Election: Terms, Votes, and Quorum
+🔢 Leader Election: Terms, Votes, and the Role of Randomness

 Raft divides time into Terms — monotonically increasing integers.
 Think of them as electoral cycles.
+A new term begins whenever a follower suspects the leader has failed.

 Election flow: